LoseMyFuture/java-design-patterns/command/README.md

 Action, Transaction

 ## Intent
-Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+Encapsulate a request as an object, thereby(从而) letting you parameterize clients with different requests, queue or log requests, and support undoable(可撤销) operations.

 ![alt text](./etc/command.png "Command")